WarmCyan/browser-checklist/README.md

 ![screenshot](screenshot.png)

 Do you need the ability to quickly make a checklist on your phone?
-Do you want it to have basically no useful features, support no more than one list at a time, and be impossible to synchronize across devices?
+Do you want it to have basically no useful features, support no more than ~~one~~ (update:
+THREE!) list(s) at a time, and be impossible to synchronize across devices?

 If so, this is the HTML file for you!
 I have no idea how this works on apple, but on an android, you can run this in one of two ways: